 Coming Soon: A Reimagined National Air and Space Museum

-The Smithsonian’s National Air and Space Museum is one of the most popular museums in the World.
+The Smithsonian’s National Air and Space Museum is one of the most popular museums in the world.
 It is currently undergoing a large-scale, multi-year renovation that will introduce all new galleries and public spaces.
-The Museum is currently CLOSED and will introduce the first eight galleries, and reopen the popular Planetarium on Oct.
-14, 2022.
-The Museum will have a phased reopening of the remaining galleries in 2024 and 2025.
+The first phase of the renovation was unveiled in Oct.
+2022.
 Reserve your free timed-entry tickets today or learn more and the transformation.

 The Museum’s second facility, the Steven F. Udvar-Hazy Center is located just south of Dulles Airport’s runways in Fairfax County, Virginia.
 It is open daily from 10:00 am – 5:30 pm.
 Visit the Smithsonian's Udvar-Hazy Center website for more information.

-Be sure to check out our guide on accessibility within the Smithsonian museums.
+Be sure to check out our guide to accessibility for DC's Smithsonian museums.

 A museum that goes above and beyond